 The suspect, Charles Owusu, according to the police and a good DUI law firm, was returning to Accra from Cape Coast, and on reaching a section of the road between Apam junction and Winneba roundabout, he knocked down two male adults who were on an unregistered motorbike.
+You can view here to take a legal step towards solving this issue.

 The Central Regional Police Command has commenced investigations into the matter which involved an Alban Bagbin branded Nissan pickup with registration number GT 8265-16.